-Ms. Liza S. Niedo, 45, Independent Director.
+Ms. Liza S. Niedo, 47, Independent Director.
 Ms. Niedo is a Filipino citizen.
 She graduated from Polytechnic University of the Philippines in April 1990 with a Degree of Bachelor in Accountancy.
 She took up post graduate studies and completed her Masters in Business Administration at Jose Rizal University in April 2010.
 She gained her 20 years of experience in the accounting profession through her work in various companies such as Prosperity Builders Resources Inc. as Finance Head, First Advance Development Corporation as IT-Consultant, and Extraordinary Development Corporation.
-She currently works as Treasury Head in Extraordinary Development Corporation, a real estate company.
+She currently works as Finance & Admin.
+Manager in PSI Healthcare Development Corporation, a healthcare company.
+She has served as independent director of the company since June 26, 2013 in project management from the private construction and real estate companies such as Extraordinary Development Corporation and City and Life Property Inc as Project Manager.
+He also served the company as Project Manager in year 2002 to 2008.
+He is currently works as Site Construction Senior Manager at Raemulan Lands Inc., a real estate company.
+He has served as independent director of the company since June 25, 2014

 Engr.
-Roseller C. Anacito, 51, Independent Director.
+Roseller C. Anacito, 53, Independent Director.
 Engr.
 Anacito is a Filipino citizen.
 He graduated from University of Nueva Caceres in October 1986.
-He gained his 25 years of experience in project management from the private construction and real estate companies such as Extraordinary
+He gained his 25 years of experience